kershner/screenBloom/readme.md

 * **Number of displays**.
 The more connected displays, the more pixel data ScreenBloom has to parse, adding to the overall processing time.
 Often this slight increase (milliseconds) isn't a huge deal, but to get the absolute best performance from ScreenBloom you will want to consider disabling displays that aren't currently in use.
 Windows 10 makes this a very simple process (right click desktop -> Display Settings).
 I've found a great program that allows you to set profiles, very handy: **<a href="https://sourceforge.net/projects/monitorswitcher/">Monitor Profile Switcher</a>**.

 * **Number of lights**.
 Each light that ScreenBloom addresses during its update loop adds another 2-4 commands that must be processed by the Hue bridge before continuing on to the next set of commands (I.E. the next light).
-Philips recommends a budget of ~10 commands per second to prevent bridge congestion, which means the more lights being addressed the higher potential for congestion / slowdown.
+Philips recommends a budget of ~10 commands per second to prevent bridge congestion, meaning the more lights being addressed the higher potential for congestion and slowdown.
 I think the sweet spot is around 5 lights, with 1 light giving the best possible performance and anything under 10 giving pretty acceptable performance.

 * **Update Buffer**.
 If you're on older hardware or are generally experiencing large delays between ScreenBloom light updates, consider experimenting with the **Update Buffer** setting (located in the **Update Speed** section).